chriskd/p4kify/README.md

 starttls_auto: true

 # Review filters
-minimum_score : 0 # Only include reviews with scores that are equal to or greater than the specified score
+minimum_score: 0 # Only include reviews with scores that are equal to or greater than the specified score
 ```

 You can specify another path for the config file using the `-c` flag.